-With the document file open in Microsoft Word, you should see something like the following:
+With the document file open in Microsoft Word, you should see something like the following:![During the past decade or so the problem of writing user-centered fomputer documentation has been one of the most [...]](../2008/img/you-should-see.gif)

 Notice that in the first sentence, the word "computer" is misspelled.
 Let's also assume that, in your professional opinion, there should be a comma after the first phrase "During the past decade or so."
 With Track Changes, you can mark and correct these problems in much the same way as if you were editing with pen and paper.